Actindo-AG/Documentation/Fulfillment/UserInterface/02a_Connections.md

     Date and time of the creation.

 - *Created by*
-    Name and username of the user who created the intent.
+    Name and username of the user that initiated the action leading to the intent.
+If the intent was created automatically by the system, this field is empty.

 - *Max log level of message*
     Maximum log level type of the message(s) contained in the intent.
 The following levels are available: